ezra-fast/OSCPNotes/Lessons.md

 root in the default username for mysql connections; ALWAYS try root as the username    --> define('DB_SERVER_USERNAME', ''); means the username is root

+feroxbuster often misses files; use gobuster to find directories and once you're out of directories, use gobuster with -x

 use masscan to discover all TCP/UDP ports

 always spray null credentials on SMB/Windows hosts